Dreaming of a raven: wisdom that looks Shadow in the face

 Ask yourself: “What does the raven in my dream ‘see’ — what is it showing me about my situation, about myself?
 Is there something I have been choosing not to notice, something that needs an honest look?”

 Astrological note: A raven with a piercing gaze evokes Pluto or Saturn in the 12th house, or Pluto transiting through the 12th house.
-Scorpio and Capricorn with Pluto in the 12th carry this capacity for Plutonic wisdom.
+Scorpios and Capricorns with Pluto in the 12th carry this capacity for Plutonic wisdom.
 If Pluto is now aspecting your natal Sun — the ability to see what is hidden sharpens to its fullest.

 He speaks.
 He pronounces words — or you understand him without words.
-In the message, something important.
+In the message, something important seems to resound.
 Something you may have already known but hadn’t found the courage to admit.

-Your Inner Sage speaks here, through the archetype of the prophetic word — the part that knows the answer even while the mind is still searching.
-A speaking raven is one of the most powerful images in this symbolic family.
+Your Inner Sage speaks here: the part that knows the answer even while the mind is still searching.
+A speaking raven is a rare and significant image.
 He rarely speaks emptily.

 What exactly does the raven say in your dream?
 If you remember — that is a direct message.
 If the words are gone — the feeling remains.
 That feeling is a message too.